skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 #### Updates In Progress
 1. No longer delete aged out file. [done]
 2. Working to organize files in subfolders by month. [rough]
-3. Extracting the "%On:" values from the HTML files and charting annual HVAC activity.[works, incomplete]
+3. Extracting the "%On:" values from the HTML files and charting annual HVAC activity.[works, incomplete, see sample]
 ![image](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/7a76c6fa-254f-41de-b211-5e609b6eff21)